Background pattern

 About the medicine

-How to use Atacand 32 mg comprimidos
+How to use ATACAND 32 mg TABLETS

 Introduction

-Atacand 32mg Tablets
+Atacand 32mg tablets

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others even if they have the same symptoms as you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-6.Contents of the pack and additional information
+Contents of the pack and other information

 1. What is Atacand and what is it used for